Madrid and Barcelona are two of Spain’s most beautiful, popular and iconic cities – and this 7-night vacation enables you to experience them both!

 Most Popular Vacation Packages

 Vacation package is round-trip, per person, based on 2 travelers.
-Includes air & taxes, transfers, hotels, breakfast & tours
+Including hotels, rail fare, transfers, tours and breakfast

 Vacation package is round-trip, per person, based on 2 travelers.
-Including transfers, hotels, train fare and breakfast daily.
+Includes hotels, car rental, tours, wine tasting and breakfast

 Vacation package is round-trip, per person, based on 2 travelers.
-Including hotel, breakfast daily and car rental.
+Including hotels, tours and breakfast daily

 The capital of Spain since 1562, Madrid is in the geographic center of the Iberian Peninsula and a city of great monuments, world-class museums and modern boulevards.
 The contrasts of the old and new merge with gleaming skyscrapers set close to 17th-century chapels.
 Explore all that the famous Prado art museum has to offer, enjoy tapas as you hop from one bar to the next, or revel in the centuries-old sport of bullfighting.